This post is part of the series Canary Islands

 This post is part of the series Fuerteventura

 Other posts in this series:

 Hello!
 Today I’ll share with you some of my tips for first-timer in Fuerteventura and my personal favourites to see.
 The most important thing to do when arriving in Fuerteventura is to rent a car.
-Second tip – rent a car online – best time 2-3 weeks before arriving, it is much cheaper!
-Without a car you would be more or less “lost”.
+The second tip – rent a car online – best time 2-3 weeks before arriving, it is much cheaper!
+Without a car, you would be more or less “lost”.
 But if you want to stay in the hotel for the whole time of your visit – do not rent a car… Another important thing is the car insurance – make sure that you get an all-in insurance because many of the roads are unsecured and you probably won’t be happy to pay for the car damages from your own pocket!
 Let’s continue with my favourite places to visit:

 Parque Rural de Betancuria

 It is absolutely recommendable to drive through Parque Rural de Betancuria!
 With its 165 km², it covers around 10% of Fuerteventura and is the oldest landscape of the Canary Islands.
 The landscape park is less strict protected than a natural park, which is why a traditional settlement and agriculture are approved.
 The mountain area has a rare flora of mosses, lichens and shrubs.